 This cancer is four times more common in men than in women, and is mostly found in older people, with 68 years being the average age at which bladder cancer is diagnosed, (although the disease may already have been growing for a long time).
 Some 10,000 people are diagnosed with bladder cancer every year.

-Operating from within Nuffield Health Taunton Hospital, Somerset Urology Associates we have decades of experience in diagnosing and assisting those with bladder cancer.
+Operating from within Nuffield Health Taunton Hospital, Somerset Urology we have decades of experience in diagnosing and assisting those with bladder cancer.
 Working alongside your GP we help through consultation as well as the appropriate surgery if required.

 Causes of Bladder Cancer